-Sonalika Leads Industry Growth with 11,478 Domestic Sales in November'20 | Business
+Sonalika leads industry growth with 11,478 domestic sales in November'20 | Business

-Speaking his thoughts, Mr. Raman Mittal, Executive Director, Sonalika Group, said, “I am pleased to share that our strategy to offer customised farming solutions has won us the farmer’s trust in our technologically advanced products.
+"I am pleased to share that our strategy to offer customised farming solutions has won us the farmer's trust in our technologically advanced products.
 This noteworthy trust has powered us to surpass industry growth month after month by a significant margin.
-Our customised tractors and implements are designed with advanced features to offer significant increase in the farmer’s productivity and thus making us the No.1 choice for farmers.
-Sonalika has sold 11,478 tractors in November’20, registering a remarkable 71% growth which is the highest in the industry and powered us to surpass the industry growth of 49%(Est.).”He added, “As we enter the festive season in southern region, farming activities are at peak during this time of the year.
-We are fully geared up with our Mahabali series, which is the World’s first Puddling special tractor custom made to meet the crop and soil requirements of southern India farmers.
+Our customised tractors and implements are designed with advanced features to offer significant increase in the farmer's productivity and thus making us the No.1 choice for farmers.
+Sonalika has sold 11,478 tractors in November'20, registering a remarkable 71 per ceny growth which is the highest in the industry and powered us to surpass the industry growth of 49 per cent (Est.)," said Raman Mittal, Executive Director, Sonalika Group, speaking his thoughts, "As we enter the festive season in southern region, farming activities are at peak during this time of the year.
+We are fully geared up with our Mahabali series, which is the World's first Puddling special tractor custom made to meet the crop and soil requirements of southern India farmers.
 The Mahabali range is designed with advanced features and has been developed especially for the southern states based on the valuable consumer insights.
-It is powered by Maha Torque, Maha Speed and Maha Comfort to significantly increase farmer’s productivity and income level.”Image 1: Mahabali TractorImage 2: Mr. Raman Mittal, Executive Director, Sonalika Group PWRPWR
+It is powered by Maha Torque, Maha Speed and Maha Comfort to significantly increase farmer's productivity and income level," he added.

 - READ MORE ON: